Your Client Knows DEAR MAN. They Still Can't Say It.Generate a Script for Their Actual Situation

 - ✗Clinicians who want AI to replace clinical judgment.
 You review everything.
 The AI drafts, you decide what fits your client.

 - ✗Anyone uncomfortable with AI-assisted tools.
 If you are skeptical of AI in clinical work, we respect that.
-Try the 10 free worksheets to see if it fits your practice.
+Start free first and see if it fits your practice.

 The Problem with Generic DEAR MAN Scripts